MCGS Library

 At that time two members, Kay Oxer and Linda Garey, became co-librarians and with the assistance of volunteer Judi Maki the library began the reorganization and cataloging of a collection that was steadily growing.
 The decision was made to arrange the library in the same classification system used by the Family History Library in Salt Lake City.
 This was a massive project that continued during the years Kay and Linda were the librarians and continued when member Connie Bunte took over the duties of Librarian in 2017 and along with her committee, Laurie Buniger and Stella Ledbetter, created a catalog that was placed online on the Mesa County Genealogical Society website.

-Much of our collection can now be accessed online or through inter-library loan and the decision has been made to remove from the collection those materials that can be accessed in other ways.
-They are first being offered to our members, then the Montrose [Colorado] Genealogical Society, and then the balance will be donated to the Friends of the Mesa County Public Library.
+Much of our collection can now be accessed online on various websites or through inter-library loan and the decision was made to remove from the collection those materials that can be accessed in other ways.
+However the LibraryThing catalog for the MCGS Library includes those items and links (if online) or descriptions of where they can be found.

-The downsized collection (which will encompass about six bookcases) will still be available in the future, and new updated catalogs are being prepared and will be placed online for the benefit of MCGS members, the Museum of the West employees and visitors, and Mesa County community members.
+The downsized collection (encompassing six bookcases) is available by appointment only as detailed above.
+The new updated catalogs have been created with LibraryThing online for the benefit of MCGS members, the Museum of the West employees and visitors, and Mesa County community members.
 As always, the collection will be non-circulating and will need to be used within the library.

 Some of this history was created from MCGS Newsletter articles.